bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Hardware & Devices:**

+Teleop.
+Turns your phone or VR headset into a robot arm teleoperation device by leveraging WebXR: https://github.com/SpesRobotics/teleop

 A 100-day challenge exploring IoT and embedded systems using ESP32, ESP8266, and Raspberry Pi Pico with MicroPython.
 Each day covers a new sensor or module with complete code, circuit diagram, and explanation: https://github.com/kritishmohapatra/100_Days_100_IoT_Projects